Article owned by team: Information Systems and Support

 Create breakout rooms before the meeting

-• Go to your Teams calendar and open the meeting invite.
+Go to your Teams calendar, click on the meeting then click Edit which opens the meeting invite.

 In this example, three rooms were created but no one's been assigned to them yet.